PatrizioM/yd/README.md

 put yd.bat and yd.ico in the same folder as youtube-dl.exe

-create a shortcut to yd.ba (right click - create shortcut) than, in Target, add
+create a shortcut to yd.bat (right click - create shortcut) than, in Target, add

 cmd.exe /c